 Specialists in outdoor travel since 2002, AWOL Tours has a number of offerings.
 During the Cycle Tour, cyclists are led from the V&A Waterfront through the historic city centre into the brilliantly-coloured Bo-Kaap and through to Green Point, before heading back to the Waterfront along the picturesque Atlantic Seaboard.

 Landmarks visited include Adderley Street (one of the oldest streets in Cape Town), the Bo-Kaap, the Company Gardens, St. George’s Mall, and the Green Point Stadium and Eco-Park.
 The Castle of Good Hope is available on request.
-While safety is always paramount, AWOL’s Cycle Tours are deliberately relaxed and interaction with locals along the way is encouraged.
+While safety is always paramount, AWOL’s Cycle Tours are deliberately relaxed.

 Tours are private and available to groups from single travellers and couples, to families and larger educational groups – a great way to see the city, learn something new and get some exercise all at the same time.